 How to Become a Police Officer in Raleigh

-The city of Raleigh in central North Carolina has a population of 431,746.
-Together with Durham and Chapel Hill, the area is home to more than two million people.
-This exciting city has a little bit of something for everyone, including art institutions, several universities, and a vibrant downtown area.
-Add to this the low unemployment rate of 4.3% and Raleigh is a great place to find work as a police officer and to settle down.1 The process for joining the Raleigh Police Department (RPD) is outlined below.
+The city of Raleigh in central North Carolina has a population of over 451,000.1 Together with Durham and Chapel Hill, the area is part of a major metro.
+With a low unemployment rate of 4.3%, Raleigh can be a great place to live and work.1 Approximately 729 sworn officers and 146 civilian personnel work for the Raleigh Police Department (RPD).2 The process of joining the Raleigh Police Department is outlined below.

 Raleigh Police Officer Requirements

-The first step in applying to the RPD is to fill out an online application and submit required documents such as driving record, criminal record checks, and civil record checks.
-Based on the application, the Department selects qualified candidates to take the reading comprehension test and the physical ability test.
+The first step in applying to the RPD is to fill out an online application and submit required documents such as a driving record.
+Based on the application, the department selects qualified candidates to take the reading comprehension test and the physical ability test.
 Those who pass the testing phase undergo an interview process, a polygraph examination, and a background investigation.
-Finally, the Chief of Police selects candidates to offer employment and those recruits move on to basic training.
+Finally, the Chief of Police selects candidates to offer employment and these recruits move on to basic training in the police academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Raleigh Police Department Hiring Process page.
+If you are ready to apply, find specific application information on the Raleigh Police Department recruiting page.